 In total, I recall that there were six questions in Mercantile Law that I was not able to answer logically.
 Sure, I answered all the questions but I felt like the examiner will give me a zero rating in those six questions – and there’s no guarantee that the examiner will give me good ratings for each of the remaining questions.
 I can admit I was not able to present persuasive arguments in those six questions.
 That trend continued until the afternoon exams in Criminal Law where, again, I was not able to present logical answers in at least three questions.
 I went home feeling down but I really have no choice but to prepare for the final Sunday and get over with that bad performance.

-On the evening before the 4th Sunday of exams, I again found myself sleepless.
-But unlike what happened the week before, I did not lie restlessly on my bed.
+In the evening before the 4th Sunday of exams, I again found myself sleepless.
+But unlike what happened the week before, I did not lie restlessly in bed.
 Instead, I sat down and read my reviewers on Remedial Law and Legal Ethics.
 Fortunately, my mind did not go blank in either subject when exam time came.

 After the last exams, I was too exhausted.
 I was neither happy nor relieved nor sad.
 I just want to go home.
 So I went home and slept in perhaps the longest sleep I’ve had in years.
 The next day, I still cannot believe that the bar exams was over.
 I did not want to read any of the bar exam questionnaires which we took home.
 But in my assessment, the nine questions I messed up with will not lead to my flunking the bar – and I psyched myself up with that belief.
 I refused to go over those questions.
 In my mind, I passed the bar.